welai/dual-range-bar/readme.md

 export declare class VRange extends DualRange {}
 ```

+## Stylizing

+See [src/default-style.css](src/default-style.css) and customize the styles in your project.

 ## Capability

 Any version of Internet Explorer is not supported.
 But it works fine on Edge and other modern browsers.
 It is not working well on touch screens when the page is scrolling.